-- FAMD takes in nearly 1,800 animals each year (Dearborn strays and owner surrendered animals, plus out of city animals when space permits). - About 700 animals are cared for in foster homes. - Approximately 300 volunteers serve over 13,000 hours each year. - Our current placement rate is 85%, well above the national average of 77%!
+- FAMD takes in nearly 2,500 animals (Dearborn strays and owner surrendered animals, plus other animals on a case by case basis when space permits). - About 700 animals are cared for in foster homes. - Approximately 250 volunteers serve over 13,000 hours each year. - Our current placement rate is 85%, well above the national average of 77%!